 What If You Were Fired?

-If you were fired for performance reasons, you should mention any extenuating circumstances, but avoid putting all of the blame on others.
+If your reason for leaving a job was that you were fired for performance reasons, you should mention any extenuating circumstances, but avoid putting all of the blame on others.
 For example, if the job requirements or expectations changed after you were hired, make that clear.
 Sometimes, expectations change as a result of new management, budget cuts, or a shift in strategy.

 If you were fired for any reason, you should make a point of highlighting lessons learned from the experience.
 The goal here is to assure the interviewer that it was an isolated incident and that you would not be a risky hire.
 (For more read: How to Explain Being Fired)